-In Antakya, the disease of isolation encapsulates journalists in their quest for the Sunni of Syria, the witnesses of the regime atrocities.
-Citizen sleuths chasing new leads to the revolution hub (no media center issuing press passes and selling tickets to the war, no five star hotel like the Uzu in Benghazi, where the media are treated to the talks of A list anti regime commanders) we basically relied on the Syrian activists, asking them where are the thousands of refugees that Turkey hosts, and the names of villages and camps started to bubble up.
-The Turkish authorities rigorously denied access to these camps, then adding insult to injury, they advised us to write an email to the government officer in charge of refugee assistance, ”as a pure formality”, since our request would be likely “approved tomorrow”.
+In Antakya, the malaise of isolation encapsulates us in our quest for the Sunni of Syria, the witnesses of the regime atrocities.
+Citizen sleuths chasing leads to the revolution hubs, no media center issuing press passes and selling tickets to the war, no five star hotel like the Uzu in Benghazi, where the media are treated to talks of A list anti regime commanders, we basically relied on the Syrian activists, asking them where are the thousands of refugees that Turkey hosts, and the names of villages and camps started to bubble up.
+The Turkish authorities rigorously denied access to these camps, then adding insult to injury, they advised us to write an email to the government officer in charge of refugee assistance, ”as a formality”, since our request would be likely “approved tomorrow”.

-We proceeded therefore surreptitiously through our own transit center, a breach in the wire enclosure surrounding the Boshin camp.
+So we proceeded surreptitiously through our own transit center, a breach in the wire enclosure surrounding the Boshin camp.

 Within minutes, heads popped out of tents, children pouted at the cameras and the elder unlocked their grief.
-Fahere Zerzore, 86 year old from Idlib with the attitude of a leader in her irides, produced metaphorical gestures with her hands: she lifted up her arms in front of her body, then closed a circle joining her fingertips as if to indicate a pregnant woman.
-Then forcefully she lifted up her right arm, and vigorously dropped a virtually armed fist as if she ripped her own body.
+Fahere Zerzore, 86 year old from Idlib with the attitude of a leader in her irides, produced metaphorical gestures with her hands: she lifted up her arms in front of her chest, then joined her fingertips as if to indicate a pregnant woman.
+Then forcefully she lifted up her right arm, and vigorously dropped a virtually armed fist as if she was ripping her own body.